bellingcat/vk-url-scraper/README.md

 ## Releasing new version
 1. edit [version.py](vk_url_scraper/version.py) with proper versioning
 2. make sure to run `pipenv run pip freeze > requirements.txt` if you manage libs with pipenv
+   1. if the hardcoded version of [vk_api](https://github.com/python273/vk_api) is still being used, then you must comment/remove that line from the generated requirements file and instruct users to manually install the version from the source as pypi does not allow repo/commit tags.
+Additionally, add the latest released version, currently `vk-api==11.9.9`.
 3. run `./scripts/release.sh` to create a tag and push, alternatively
    1. `git tag vx.y.z` to tag version
    2. `git push origin vx.y.z` -> this will trigger workflow and put project on [pypi](https://pypi.org/project/vk-url-scraper/)